36 Magical Things to Do in Maui (for Your Bucket List!)

 Maui Brewing Company is the largest craft beer production company in Hawaii and has been open since 2005.
 The brewery is based in Maui, with several restaurants and tasting rooms in other towns.

-MBC produces 8 types of exclusive island brewed ales and lagers with creative names like “Bikini Blonde,” “Big Swell,” “Sunshine Girl,” and others.
+MBC produces 8 types of exclusive island-brewed ales and lagers with creative names like “Bikini Blonde,” “Big Swell,” “Sunshine Girl,” and others.

 Alcohol content ranges from 4.6% to 8% and you can see their portfolio here.
 The brewery also produces four types of limited beer and two GMO-free island sodas.